BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Describe the Consumption-Based Model

-Capital Expenses (CapEx) - usually one-time, upfront investments. this can include buying infrastrcure, building the datacenter, etc...\
+Capital Expenses (CapEx) - usually one-time, upfront investments. this can include buying infrastructure, building the data-center, etc...\
 In contrast, Operational expense (OpEx) are ongoing, repeating costs. these are the running costs of operating and running the business.

 with cloud, there is almost no CapEx investment, the cost is only for the cloud services which the customer consumes. it's easy to scale up when more resources are needed, and once they aren't, they are released and there's no additional charge.